plausible/docs/docs/your-plausible-experience.md

 If you'd like to serve the script as a first-party connection from your domain name, we offer a way to proxy our script.
 See [full details here](/proxy/introduction.md).

+## Import your historical Google Analytics stats

+You can import your historical Google Analytics (Universal Analytics) stats into your Plausible dashboard.
+See [how our GA importer works](google-analytics-import.md).

 Now you're ready to start exploring your [fast loading, ethical and actionable Plausible Analytics dashboard](https://plausible.io/sites).